juju/docs/src/en/howto-harvesting.md

 Title: Juju and machine utilization

-# Juju and Utilized Machines
+# Juju and utilized machines

 Juju can manage the entire life cycle of a service.
 When deploying a Charm, Juju will start and provision machines.
 Likewise, when